heldrida/vanilla-typescript-babel-sass-boilerplate/README.md

   ### To get started

-  Assuming that you have Nodejs and NPM/Yarn installed on your system, we use Yarn as an example but feel free to stick with NPM;
-  You should proceed by running the commands listed bellow.
+  Assuming that you have Nodejs and NPM/Yarn installed on your system (for the CLI, Bash scripts, this was developed in MacOS, so if running under windows make sure you use WSL - but it was not tested); Bellow, we use Yarn as an example but feel free to stick with NPM; You should proceed by running the commands listed bellow.

   Before proceeding, you should instal the dependencies for the project: